dalijolijo/electrum-btx-1/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-BTX.
+This directory contains the python dependencies used by Electrum-BSD.

 Mac OS X / macOS
 --------